World Wrestling Entertainment (WWE) Logo PNG

 Meaning and History

 Capitol Wrestling Corporation was founded in 1953 by Toots Mondt, Jess McMahon, and Vincent J. McMahon.
-It is the largest wrestling show organization conducting live wrestling tournaments – more than 500 programs a year.
+It is the largest wrestling show organization, conducting live wrestling tournaments, with more than 500 programs a year.

 A little later, the Titan Sports, Inc. association was formed and registered in 1980.
 It opened in South Yarmouth, Massachusetts.
 Its founders are Linda McMahon and Vince McMahon.
 Two years later (in 1982), this firm bought the holding company Capitol Wrestling Corporation Ltd. Later, the CWC joined the NWA (National Wrestling Alliance).

 In 1998, Titan took on a new name, becoming the World Wrestling Federation.
 It was renamed World Wrestling Federation Entertainment in 1999 and World Wrestling Entertainment in 2002.
-But since 2011, the shortened version has been most often used—WWE.
+But since 2011, the shortened version has been most often used by WWE.
 This abbreviation is much better known than the company’s full name, although it has not changed legally.

-Considering the long careers of the two organizations simultaneously, it can be understood that they have had many emblems throughout their existence.
+Given the long histories of the two organizations, it is understandable that they have had many emblems over the years.
 In general, there are more than ten modifications.

 What is WWE?

-WWE (World Wrestling Entertainment) is a sports and entertainment TV company based in the United States, engaged in various activities, including games, competitions, music, films, and more.
-She is known in 145 world countries for her wrestling fights, which are her priority.
-The association consists of two specialized firms – Titan Sports, Inc. and Capitol Wrestling Corporation Ltd., founded by members of the McMahon family.
+WWE (World Wrestling Entertainment) is a sports and entertainment TV company based in the United States, engaged in activities such as games, competitions, music, films, and more.
+She is known in 145 countries for her wrestling, which is her priority.
+The association consists of two specialized firms, Titan Sports, Inc. and Capitol Wrestling Corporation Ltd., both founded by members of the McMahon family.
 The headquarters is in Stamford, Connecticut, and has many offices worldwide, including Tokyo, Munich, Dubai, Singapore, Shanghai, Mumbai, Mexico City, London, Los Angeles, and New York.

 1952 – 1963

 The earliest logo is based on an abbreviated version of the Capitol Wrestling Corporation name.
 It contains the abbreviation CWC, played out as steep horns.
 This style was very suitable for the company since the two side letters “C” themselves begged such an interpretation.
-To enhance the “tough” effect, the developers flipped the right “C,” making it a mirror image of the left letter.
-The middle part is occupied by “W,” played like an evil squint on the “muzzle” of a bull, which is very consonant with the style of the wrestling team.
+To enhance the “tough” effect, the developers flipped the right “C” to mirror the left letter.
+The middle part is occupied by “W,” played like an evil squint on the “muzzle” of a bull, which is very consonant with the wrestling team’s style.

 1963 – 1971

 A new emblem was automatically created after changing the name to the World Wide Wrestling Federation (WWWF).
-It is theme-centered and not as symbolic or elegant as the old one.
-It depicts two wrestlers: one standing and holding a second wrestler over his head, ready to throw him into the ring to win.
+It is theme-centered rather than symbolic or elegant, unlike the old one.
+It depicts two wrestlers: one standing and holding the other over his head, ready to throw him into the ring to win.
 On the right side of the figures are two versions of the company name (full and abbreviated), a large inscription “CHAMPIONSHIP,” and the phrase “Villie Gilzenberg, the president,” located in two lines.
 The only thing that has survived from the old logo is black and white.

 1971 – 1979